janetjoywilson/janetjoywilson.github.io/_posts/2018-08-03-audibly-awesome-august.md

 ## audiobooks are awesome

 I remember when it was called books on tape.
-Yes, I know I'm dating myself but I played cassette tapes and OMG here's a memory ... my brother had a car with a 8 Track Tape in it that always played Meatloaf's Bat out of Hell. haha
+Yes, I know I'm dating myself but I played cassette tapes and OMG here's a memory ... my brother had a car with a 8 Track Tape in it that always played Meatloaf's [Bat out of Hell](https://youtu.be/3QGMCSCFoKA).

 If you tell a friend you're listening to an audiobook do they say "That's not really reading."
 Listening to a book is different than reading yourself but the content of the book's message is still conveyed.